aprs434/aprs434.github.io/README.md

 Note:
 - The first `n` digit in `n-N` paradigm paths indicates the coverage level of the digipeater, whereby `1` is for domestic fill‑in digipeaters and `2` is for county-level digipeaters.
 - The second `N` digit indicates the number of repeats at the indicated coverage level.

-As mentioned before, and when deemed necessary, CCCCD callsign compression can be used in combination with other, mostly uncompressed _Data Types._

 ## ITU Regulation